ShiuLab/Manuscript_Code/2023_Ath_multi-omics/README.md

 Related scripts can be found in the folder Data_preprocessing/03_methylomic_matrix/2_single_site_methylation_P_A

->>>>Only save methylated sites, which are sites with the sixth column at 1 in the download *.tsv file.
+>>>>Only save methylated sites, which are sites with the sixth column at 1 in the downloaded *.tsv file.

 ```
 python 02_only_save_methylated_sites.py inputFile